google/openhtf/CONTRIBUTING.md

 ```

 Now you've got the frontend building, but you still need to serve it.
 The
 frontend server is started as a runnable module.
-In a terminal where your python
+In a terminal where your Python
 virtual environment (set up above) is active, start the server with:

 ```bash